FORECLOSURE ADMINISTRATIVE RULES

 4. If the property owner rejects the Hearings Officer determination the delinquent lien will be included in the Foreclosure List.

-1. The Auditor shall be responsible for preparing the proposed foreclosure list and prioritizing which delinquent liens to include on the proposed foreclosure list in accordance with Subsection 5.30.100.B.
+1. Revenue shall be responsible for preparing the proposed foreclosure list and prioritizing which delinquent liens to include on the proposed foreclosure list in accordance with Subsection 5.30.100.B.

 2. The current property owner has been determined.

-3. The Auditor submits the proposed foreclosure list to the Council for Council action 95 days prior to sale.
+3. Revenue submits the proposed foreclosure list to the Council for Council action 95 days prior to sale.

-4. Auditor makes recommendation to Council of properties to be purchased by the City to implement City policies and programs.
+4. Revenue makes recommendation to Council of properties to be purchased by the City to implement City policies and programs.

-1. The Council shall decide which properties to include on the foreclosure list and which properties the City should purchase.
+1. City Council shall decide which properties to include on the foreclosure list and which properties the City should purchase.
 Council shall act by ordinance.

 2. The Council Clerk shall transmit the final foreclosure list to the Auditor.